Have you ever left a website because it was difficult to use?

 Now, apply this same concept to your website.
 If you try to reinvent the wheel, it won’t be a good experience for your visitors who are used to having things a certain way.

-- Logo in top left of screen
+- Logo in the top of screen

 - Contact information in top right of screen